dweprinz/agentharm-repro/docs/logbook.md

 11:30 - Sunday 30 march:
 I'll be starting off with the tutorial of inspect, in hello.py I'll be working on making a more complex script than hello.py

+12:15 - sunday 30 march.
+So now I finished the loading of the data, found the prompts and found out how to use it in inspect.
+Now I'm going to run uv run inspect eval src/chat.py --model hf/meta-llama/Llama-3.1-8B-Instruct -M torch_dtype=float16 -M max_memory='{"mps": "24GiB"}'

+This will use exact matching and will probably have a very low score.